djccarew/app-modernization-microservices-lab/README.md

 ## Cleanup

-Free up resources for subsequent labs by deleting the Plants by Websphere app.
+Free up resources for subsequent labs by deleting the Stock Trader app.

 1. Run the following commands to cleanup (note: you can copy all the commands at once and post then into you command window)
 ```